spack/spack/lib/spack/docs/getting_started.rst

                 openmpi@1.10.1: /opt/local
             buildable: False

-In general, Spack is easier to use and more reliable if it builds all of its own dependencies.
-However, there are two packages for which one commonly needs to use system versions:
+In general, Spack is easier to use and more reliable if it builds all its own dependencies.
+However, there are two packages for which you commonly need to use system versions MPI and Open SSL.

 ^^^
 MPI
 ^^^

-On supercomputers, sysadmins have already built MPI versions that take into account the specifics of that computer's hardware.
+On supercomputers, sysadmins have already built MPI versions that take into account the specifics of the computer's hardware.
 Unless you know how they were built and can choose the correct Spack variants, you are unlikely to get a working MPI from Spack.
-Instead, use an appropriate pre-installed MPI.
+Instead, use an appropriate preinstalled MPI.

-If you choose a pre-installed MPI, you should consider using the pre-installed compiler used to build that MPI; see above on ``compilers.yaml``.
+If you choose a preinstalled MPI, you should consider using the preinstalled compiler used to build it; see above on ``compilers.yaml``.

 ^^^^^^^